markongithub/gtfstk/README.rst

-GTFS Toolkit
+GTFS-TK
 ============
-This is a set of Python 3.4 tools for processing `General Transit Feed Specification (GTFS) <https://en.wikipedia.org/wiki/GTFS>`_ data in memory without a database.
+This is a Python 3.4 toolkit for processing `General Transit Feed Specification (GTFS) <https://en.wikipedia.org/wiki/GTFS>`_ data in memory without a database.
-It's mostly for computing network-level statistics, such as mean daily service distance per route and mean daily number of vehicles per stop.
+It's mostly for computing network-level statistics, such as daily service distance per route and daily number of trips per stop.
-Uses Pandas and Shapely to do the heavy lifting.
+It uses Pandas and Shapely to do the heavy lifting.

 Warning
 --------